Deputy Lieutenants come from all walks of life and all parts of the County and are honoured for their contribution to

 - Major Gen. John Moore-Bick CBE DL (Ewhurst Green)

 John grew up in Sussex and was a career soldier in the Royal Engineers, and later, General Secretary of the Forces Pension Society.
 He speaks German, Serbo Croat and Italian, and maintains enduring connections to these areas.
 He has filled several military appointments in the County and wider, and his principal interest in East Sussex is the rural economy, its farming and forestry.
 He is a governor of Plumpton College and he and his wife Anne live in Ewhurst Green.
-He is High Sheriff in Nomination for 2018.
+He is the High Sheriff for 2018.

 - Graham Peters DL (Robertsbridge)